Office project training program. Microsoft Project Online Training

 Project cost analysis.

-Fixing the baseline of the project
+Fixing the project baseline

-Entering real data on task execution
+Entering real task execution data

 Print reports and views.

 Topic 5.
-Management of multiple projects.
+Managing multiple projects.

 Inserting an external project into the current project

-Creating a link between tasks in different projects
+Creating connections between tasks in different projects

-Opening projects using a shared resource pool
+Opening projects that share a pool of resources

 Modifying the shared resource pool file.

 Topic 6.
-Export of the project plan.
+Exporting a project plan.

-Copying diagrams to MS Office files
+Copying charts to MS Office files

-Export of the plan to files of other formats.
+Export plan to files of other formats.

 You can download them below.

-1.Introduction to project management methodology based on ISO 21500 standard and a complete overview of the MS Project 2013 interface
+1.Introduction to project management methodology based on the ISO 21500 standard and a complete overview of the MS Project 2013 interface

 a.
 Project concept